RobotLeopard86/Jaguar/docs/spec.md

 | # of Rows | 1 |

 ## 7. Objects
-Objects allow for subdivision of a Jaguar stream into multiple groups of fields.
+Objects allow for the subdivision of a Jaguar stream into multiple groups of fields.
 Objects are organized as a list with a defined number of key-value pairs.
 There are two primary types of objects:

 **Unstructured objects** (like dictionaries) provide a generic key-value mapping.
 Decoders **must not** attempt to interpret the structure of unstructured objects.